kleczkowski/kleczkowski.github.io/_posts/actor-model-in-haskell/2020-09-30-actor-model-in-haskell.markdown

 STM gives us a way of controlling memory using transactions.

-Transaction principle says us if we execute multiple instructions using transaction either none or each will be preformed to do an efect (e.g. enqueuing multiple messages).
+Transaction principle says us if we execute multiple instructions using transaction either none or each will be preformed to do a desirable efect (e.g. enqueuing multiple messages).
-This also ensures us that no one modifies target state, so there's no possibility to read corrupted state.
+STM also ensures us that no one modifies target state, so there's no possibility to read corrupted state.

 We'll use `TQueue` from `stm` package to use it as data structure that allows to enqueue messages.